 In this context, we review several applications, among others, factor augmented VAR models (FAVAR), the construction of business cycle indicators, how to handle the jagged nature of macroeconomic data releases in nowcasting and forecasting exercises, the analysis of monetary policy in real time, the identification of the monetary transmission mechanism, the identification of news shocks to technology.

-If time permits, we will discuss non-invertibilities and the relation to factor models.
+If time permits, we discuss non-invertibilities and the relation to factor models.

 Matlab programs to implement the theoretical methods and replicate the applications studied in class will be made available to students.